What Is the Bureau of Labor Statistics ?:

-The general Employment Report is not as much a leading indicator as the Manufacturing Jobs report.
+The general Jobs Report is not as much a leading indicator as the manufacturing jobs report.
 That's because most employers resist layoffs as long as possible.
 They will cut advertising and other expenses before going through the pain of layoffs.
 Manufacturers, on the other hand, must cut shifts if they don't have the work.

 The BLS provides a variety of analyses and reports from the data collected for the Employment Report.
 Here's a summary:

 - State, county and local employment.

 - Monthly data on job openings, hires, and separations.

 - Annual data on employment and wages by occupation and industry.

 - Longitudinal studies tracking the lives and labor market experiences of six groups of men and women.

 - Quarterly reports on job gains and job losses statistics.

 The BLS provides data on the age, sex, race, and other characteristics of the unemployed.
 It also breaks down the unemployed by length of time they've been without a job.
 Those who have been unemployed for so long they've become discouraged and dropped out of the labor force are no longer counted as unemployed by the BLS.
 Many experts say the real unemployment rate should include them.
 The length of time also tells you whether people are unemployed due to a mis-match between their skills and employer needs -- a situation known as structural unemployment.